 What is Tableau?

-Tableau is one of the best known representatives of the trend called ‘self-service BI’.
-It is the trend where end users in organizations themselves started with business intelligence solutions and data analysis.
+Tableau is one of the best-known representatives of the trend called ‘self-service BI’: End users in organizations themselves started using business intelligence solutions and data analysis.

 The organization behind Tableau is young and successful

-This success is explained by the strong focus on self-service BI, while thinking from the customer’s point of view and a different way of product development, so new features become available much sooner.
-What is perhaps most importantly: the product is characterized by a very user friendly interface.
+This success is explained by the strong focus on self-service BI, while thinking from the customer’s point of view.
+Tableau has a different way of product development, so new features become available much sooner.
+Perhaps most importantly: the product is characterized by a very user-friendly interface.
 In total, the Tableau platform consists of five different components, namely:

 - Tableau desktop